 Good garden design should always focus on ‘working with’ rather than ‘imposing on’ nature.
 If the ground in the garden drains poorly and stays waterlogged, identify the cause; before you start planting.

-Is it due to natural causes, low lying ground, a high water table or the proximity of an underground spring for example,
+Is it due to natural causes, low lying ground, a high water table or the proximity of an underground spring for example.

-is it due to poor drainage, or is it caused by surface runoff collecting in an area?
+Or is it due to poor drainage, or is it caused by surface runoff collecting in an area?

-There are 2 easy solutions here, firstly choose only plants that will thrive in boggy ground as shown below, and there are loads more to choose from, or build raised beds and plant into those – this will prevent the plant roots rotting off in the wet soil.
+There are 2 easy solutions here, firstly choose only plants that will thrive in boggy ground as shown below, and there are loads more to choose from. or build raised beds and plant into those – this will prevent the plant roots rotting off in the wet soil.

-Drainage can also be improved by planting plants that suck up a lot of water too, so large shrubs and small trees, will help improve the waterlogging.
+Drainage can also be improved by planting plants that suck up a lot of water too.
+Large shrubs and small trees will help improve the waterlogging.
 Incidentally with some shrubs and trees such as willow be careful where you plant.
-Willow roots seek out water voraciously, and can travel up many yards to find it, breaking through drain pipes and or burrowing under foundations.
+Willow roots seek out water voraciously, and can travel many metres to find it.
+You should not plant a Willow tree closer than 100 ft (30m) from your house.
+Willow roots can break through drain pipes or burrowing under foundations.

 Surface Run off: